hydraulic-software/conveyor/guidebook/docs/tutorial.md

 **Inputs.** You can use globs, brace expansion, specify HTTP[S] URLs, extract archives and remap the contents of directory trees all from the inputs list.
 [Learn more](configs/inputs.md).

 **Download URL.** You'll need to pick a URL where your downloads will be hosted before you create packages, so they know where to look for updates.
-It should be a dedicated directory on the web server.
+It should be a dedicated directory on the web server, or you can use GitHub Releases.
 [Learn more](configs/download-pages.md).

 **Naming.** If you need to control your branding better define the `app.display-name` and  `app.vendor` keys.
 You might also want to set the `app.fsname` key to control the naming of directories and executables on Linux, for example, if your app JAR isn't named as the user should see the app.
 [Learn more](configs/index.md).